How to Figure Out the Best Border Color for Your T-shirt Quilt

 Once you have decided that you want a border, how do you choose the border’s color?
 Below is a look at how you can choose the colors for your border, broken down by border style.
 Here's more about the cost of borders.

-The two quilts here show the difference between a 2" + 4" solid border and a 2 " + 4" pieced + 2" solid border.
+The two quilts at the top of the page show the difference between a 2" + 4" solid border and a 2 " + 4" pieced + 2" solid border.
 Both use a black and yellow color palette.

 Solid Borders